juanfp900/DataVisualization/TorontoData/README.md

   - neighbourhood-profiles-2016.csv
   - neighbourhood-data-2001-2011.xlsx
   - Neighbourhoods.zip
   - You will also need access to Tableau Public as this project is best displayed in Tableau.
-    [link to Tabelau Public](https://public.tableau.com/en-us/s/)
+(It is free) [link to Tabelau Public](https://public.tableau.com/en-us/s/)

+When you run the file "TorontoData.py".
+It should create a shape file called "TorontoIncomeData.shp" that you can then use to create a view using Tableau.
+To do this.
+   - Go to the blue menu on the left side of the start page.
+You should see "Connect" as the title to this menu.
+   - Click "Spatial File" under the Connect section of the menu.
+   - Here you will be able to import the shape file that was just created
+   - Now your data is in Tableau.

 Note: It is also possible to display the map using the MatplotLib Python libray instead of Tableau but it will not show as well.
-  I included the code for this if needed. it will be commented out in the python file.
+I included the code for this if needed.
+It will be commented out in the python file.